smiffy6969/razor-naff/README.md

 ## Installation

-Razor NAFF is located on git hub [https://github.com/smiffy6969/razor-naff] and can be downloaded from there, or the prefered method is to use bower.
+razorNAFF is located on git hub [https://github.com/smiffy6969/razor-naff] and can be downloaded from there, or the prefered method is to use bower.

 You may use the --save flag to store installation info in a central project bower.json file, if you do not have one already, you can do this first.